Vili-Valtteri/FdF/README.md

-## Upcoming Changes

-Sources for the project will be added on 14.02.2023.
-Stay tuned!

 # FdF - Wire Mesh Visualizer

 FdF (Fil de Fer) is a 3D mesh visualizer that takes a wire mesh as input and generates a graphical representation of it.
 This project uses the minilibx library for graphical representation and comes bundled with the source code for the library.